MySQL

 Valid values:

-• false (default): Deserializes change data for all tables.
+• false (default): Deserializes the change data of all tables.

 scan.parallel-deserialize-changelog.enabled